photo by Kim Sunée

 I love this time of year for the fat, juicy citrus it yields.
-Because I live in colder climes, I’m always at the ready to toss citrus into everything--a squeeze of fresh orange to brighten up a pot of black beans or a beef stew; lots of zest stirred into a lemony pasta or a cake--in hopes of bringing a bit of warmth and light into the foods I share while waiting sunnier days. for Read the full story at Alaska Dispatch News.
+Because I live in colder climes, I’m always at the ready to toss citrus into everything–a squeeze of fresh orange to brighten up a pot of black beans or a beef stew; lots of zest stirred into a lemony pasta or a cake–in hopes of bringing a bit of warmth and light into the foods I share while waiting for sunnier days.

-Experiment with a combination of orange, grapefruit, lemon, or lime.
+This classic yogurt cake can be made with all lemon or try a combination of orange, grapefruit, lemon, or lime.
 Look for almond paste in a can or tube in the baking section of the supermarket.
-You’ll need about 3 oranges (or other citrus); grate zest and then juice them and keep in separate bowls if you want some of the zest for garnish.
+You’ll need about three oranges (or other citrus); grate zest and then juice them and keep in separate bowls if you want some of the zest for garnish.

 - Preheat oven to 350°.
 Grease (with butter or cooking spray) a (5-x-9-x-3-inch) loaf pan.
 Line with parchment paper and grease parchment.